Lithuania in the Eurovision Song Contest 2011: Final

 The final of the competition took place on 24 February 2011 and featured the remaining thirteen entries that qualified from the semi-finals.
 The final was the only show in the competition to be broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-The members of the jury consisted of Jonas Vilimas (producer), Darius Užkuraitis (Opus 3 director), Tomas Sinickis (musician, singer-songwriter), Rosita Čivilytė (singer), Raigardas Tautkus (musician and producer), Eglė Nepaitė (producer), Nijolė Švagždienė (artistic director of the studio DND), Artūras Novikas (conductor, composer and singer), Ramūnas Zilnys (music reviewer), Linas Rimša (composer), Saulius Urbonavičius (musician, singer-songwriter), Mindaugas Urbaitis (member of LATGA), Teisutis Makačinas (composer) and Vaclovas Augustinas (composer, conductor).
 The winner was selected over two rounds of voting.
 In the first round, the three entries that gained the most points from the jury vote and the public vote advanced to the superfinal, while the bottom ten were eliminated.
 In the superfinal, "C'est ma vie" performed by Evelina Sašenko was selected as the winner after gaining maximum points from all jurors.
 In addition to the performances of the competing entries, Bartas and Eglė Jurgaitytė performed as the interval act.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2011, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Lithuania was placed into the first semi-final, to be held on 10 May 2011, and was scheduled to perform in the second half of the show.
-The running order for the semi-finals was decided through another draw on 15 March 2011 and Lithuania was set to perform in position 17, following the entry from Portugal and before the entry from Azerbaijan.
+The running order for the semi-finals was decided through another draw on 15 March 2011, and Lithuania was set to perform in position 17, following the entry from Portugal and before the entry from Azerbaijan.

 The two semi-finals and final were broadcast in Lithuania on LTV and LTV World with commentary by Darius Užkuraitis.
-The Lithuanian spokesperson, who announced the Lithuanian votes during the final, was Giedrius Masalskis.
+The Lithuanian spokesperson who announced the Lithuanian votes during the final was Giedrius Masalskis.